robframpton/node-gogo-shell/README.md

 ##### port

 Type: `number`
-Default: `11311`

 See [socket.connect](https://nodejs.org/api/net.html#net_socket_connect_options_connectlistener) method for other options and their default values.

 ### sendCommand(command)

-Sends command to a Liferay instance's OSGi environment.
+Sends Gogo command to an OSGi environment.
 Returns a Promise that resolves with the response data.

 #### options